Freemasonry in Costa Rica: History

-This promotion of liberal ideas that included the freedom of expression, of conscience and the free debate of ideas promoted during the government of Castro Madriz began to alarm the Catholic Church, which is why the first Bishop of Costa Rica Monsignor Anselmo Llorente y la Fuente is compelled to issue several condemnations to Freemasonry based on the respective papal encyclicals and reaffirms the need of the Church to guide the consciences of the people to avoid Godlessness.
+This promotion of liberal ideas, that included freedom of expression, of conscience and the free debate of ideas, promoted during the government of Castro Madriz, began to alarm the Catholic Church.
+As such, the first Bishop of Costa Rica Monsignor Anselmo Llorente y la Fuente was compelled to issue several condemnations of Freemasonry, based on the respective papal encyclicals, and reaffirm the need for the Church to guide the consciences of the people to avoid Godlessness.

 Bernardo Soto Alfaro president of Costa Rica, liberal and mason, proclaimed «Grand Protector of the Masonic Order in Costa Rica».

-The differences between lodges also seemed to have an impact on the creation of political factions.
-Thus, while the Charity Lodge emerged the great majority of Castro Madriz's ministers, after the schism that arose in this Lodge and the emergence of Fraternal Union, the opposition to Castro Madriz consisted largely of members of the latter, many of whom supported his overthrowing.
-During the de facto government of Jesús Jiménez Zamora that toppled Castro Madriz on November 1, 1868, anti-Masonic arguments were used to justify the defenestration, as for example, that was going to destroy the Cathedral and that would ban the catholic religion.
-Jiménez persecuted freemasonry and during its brief mandate its activities would be prohibited.
-But as a liberal he did not repelled many of Castro's reforms, for example, the educational reform was maintained and even included in the Constitution.
+The different lodges were also involved in different political factions.
+Thus, while the Charity Lodge included the great majority of Castro Madriz's ministers, after the schism and the emergence of the Fraternal Union, the opposition to Castro Madriz consisted largely of members of the Union of whom supported his ousting.
+During the de facto government of Jesús Jiménez Zamora, which toppled Castro Madriz on November 1, 1868, anti-Masonic arguments were used to justify the coup: for example, that Freemasons intended to destroy the Cathedral and ban Catholicism.
+Jiménez persecuted Freemasonry and, during his brief mandate, its activities would be prohibited.
+However, he did not repeal Castro's reforms: for example, his educational reform was maintained and even included in the Constitution.

-Jiménez Zamora would be an ephemeral dictator, since he himself would be overthrown about a year after his coming to power and most of the coup leaders who took him from power were Masons.
-Tomás Guardia takes power and calls a Constituent Assembly that drafts the Constitution of 1871.
-Among its members were Masons Manuel Aragon, Aniceto Esquivel, Luis Diego Sáenz, Cipriano Muñoz, Andrés Sáenz, Alejandro Alvarado García (members of the Charity Lodge) and Bernardino Alvarado (Pacific Flower Lodge).
-In general, during the controversial authoritarian government of Guardia there would be countless political struggles between liberal and Masonic factions.
-Just as in Guatemala there would be different liberal and secular factions, some more militant and anti-clerical (led by the Mason, General Justo Rufino Barrios), and others more civil and democratic (like that of the Mason Lorenzo Montúfar exiled in Costa Rica).
+Jiménez Zamora would be overthrown about a year after his coming to power, and most of the leaders of the coup were Masons.
+Tomás Guardia took power and established a Constituent Assembly that drafted the Constitution of 1871.
+Among its members were Masons Manuel Aragon, Aniceto Esquivel, Luis Diego Sáenz, Cipriano Muñoz, Andrés Sáenz, Alejandro Alvarado García (of the Charity Lodge) and Bernardino Alvarado (of the Pacific Flower Lodge).
+In general, during the controversial authoritarian government of Guardia, there would be countless political struggles between liberal and Masonic factions.
+Just as in Guatemala, there were different liberal and secular factions, some more militant and anti-clerical (led by the Mason, General Justo Rufino Barrios), and others more civil and democratic (like that of the Mason Lorenzo Montúfar, exiled in Costa Rica).
 After the death of Guardia, his close associate Saturnino Lizano (also a Mason) took over for a couple of months.
-Próspero Fernández, a liberal soldier, of the Union Fraternal Lodge, obtains the presidency by electoral route and assumes it on August 10, 1882.
-With his government seems to end the bitter intra-Masonic struggles and gives a decided boost to the liberal and secular ideas and principles.
-He will continue his liberal work a young rebel student, and then his son-in-law, Bernardo Soto.
-The controversy over the liberal project is not long in coming, in front of the popular Germany-born Archbishop Monsignor Bernardo Augusto Thiel.
+Próspero Fernández, a liberal soldier, of the Union Fraternal Lodge, was then elected to the presidency by electoral route and assumed it on August 10, 1882.
+With his government, the bitter intra-Masonic struggles seemed to end, and a decided boost was given to their liberal and secular ideas and principles.
+Fernández continued the liberal work he began as a young rebel student, followed by his son-in-law, Bernardo Soto.
+The controversy about the liberal project was not long in coming, driven by the popular German-born Archbishop Monsignor Bernardo Augusto Thiel.